-Figure 31: Yoruba Oba in full regalia, Source: YORUBALAND.ORG

-Among the most spectacular beaded object from Africa are the crowns (Figures 32 & 33) of Yoruba kings adenla (Figure 31).
-The Yoruba rulers dress in their sacred regalia with conical bead crown with forms of features build-up, embellished with vibrant colours sometimes with a vail that partly conceals his face and signifies his role as a living representative of the ancestors or as a divine leader.
+Figure 31: Yoruba Oba in full regalia, Source: YORUBALAND.ORG sometimes with a vail that partly conceals his face and signifies his role as a living representative of the ancestors or as a divine leader.
 The veil shields onlookers from the strength of the Oba's gaze (Royal Regalia in Nigeria, 2001).
 The bird surmounting on the top of the crown signifies the power of women who supported and sustained the Oba's right to rule they also wear beaded slippers while they carry a beaded fly whisk.
-The crowns are mostly lined with 'aso oke' textile (Figure 30).
+The crowns are mostly lined with 'aso oke' textile (figure 30).